wikit-ai/chunknorris/docs/pages/how_it_works.md

 ### Parsers

 The role of parsers is to take a file or a string as input, and output a clean markdown-formatted content suited for a chunker.
 Each parser is dedicated to a type of document.

-As of today, <span style="color:#FF6E42">**3 parsers are available**</span> :
+<span style="color:#FF6E42">**Various parsers are available**</span>, for example :

 - ``MarkdownParser`` : for parsing markdown files/strings.